 “Nah, I’m sure it was nothing.
 You go on ahead and I’ll meet you at home.
 I’m sure Pastor is going to have a whole bunch of junk for me to get done before he’ll let me leave.”

+She glanced back towards where the dark man had been, her face scrunched in concern.
 “You sure you don’t want me to stay and help?”

 “No, it’s all right.
-I think I’m going to try and spend some time in prayer as well.
-You look a little flushed, though, is something the matter?”
+I think I’m going to try and spend some time in prayer afterwards.”
+I frowned and gently caressed her cheek with my hand.
+“You look a little flushed, though, is something the matter?”